 There is time for you and time for me is the mantra of all authoritarians.
 We set the clocks to slow or fast.
 You follow.
 Alternating rhythm to keep you guessing.
 When things are kind of slow, we’ll give you 5G speed as we reset your future to the online life.
 Everything will be so fast that you won’t know whether you are coming or going or just running in place.

 Slow is for prisoners around the world.
 Here in the United States, the world leader in incarceration, there are more than 2 million people caged in such hell holes.
 Doing time.
 Very slow time.

-For those on the outside, a year ago, permanent busyness and speed were the norm.
+For those on the outside, a year ago, permanent busyness and speed were the norms.
 Everyone was so frantic and rushing in the madding crowd of a consumer and cell phone frenzy, driven by an unseen nanosecond digital dictator.
-Now the lockdown has brought a taste of boredom, slow time, and anxious waiting for the day the authoritarians will give the word that the new normal has arrived and the children can fling the doors open and run out to play.
+Now the lockdown has brought a taste of boredom, slow time, and anxiety.
+There’s not much left to do but wait for new scary movies coming out in 2022 or later in the coming years when you can watch a movie at the cinema or eat at a restaurant again as before.
+An expectation hangs in the air, waiting for the day when the authoritarians will give the word that the new normal has arrived and the children can fling the doors open and run out to play.
 But they will have to learn the new rules of the game.
 Same game, but Built Back Better.
 Better for the bosses.